Carlos Ross: International career

-He has played with the best generation of players in the history of the Chile national team: Alexis Sánchez, Arturo Vidal, Claudio Bravo, Jorge Valdivia, Gary Medel, among others.
+He has played with the best players in the history of the Chile national team: Alexis Sánchez, Arturo Vidal, Claudio Bravo, Jorge Valdivia, Gary Medel, among others.

 The coaches who called Ross to the national team were Marcelo Bielsa and Claudio Borghi.
 He was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, alongside his teammates in Coquimbo Unido, Nicolás Ortiz and Carlos Escobar.

 He has been summoned on five occasions to the Chile national football team, playing two matches.

 He made his debut in the national team against Venezuela, entered by José Pedro Fuenzalida, in the city of Temuco, Chile, in that match also played Gary Medel, Eduardo Vargas, Charles Aránguiz, among others.

 His second game was against the selection of Northern Ireland, entering by Arturo Vidal. in the city of Chillán, Chile.

 Participates in a friendly match which made Chile.
 In South Africa, against New Zealand.